stained-glass-logic/thwack/README.md

 Thwack 'n Bash game

-2d hack and slash with some unique game play features.
+This is a 2d hack and slash with some unique game play features, based on the [libgdx](http://libgdx.badlogicgames.com/) toolkit.